myaslioglu/retention/README.md

 ---

-**Note**: This implementation focuses on the encoder portion of the Transformer.
-For sequence-to-sequence tasks, you would need to implement the decoder as well.
+**Note**: This implementation includes both encoder and decoder components of the Transformer architecture, making it suitable for sequence-to-sequence tasks once the cross-attention mechanism is completed.